MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 {% include pullquote.html quote="AI tools should not be granted any decision-making power.
 They are a remarkably capable autocomplete engine." %}

-What stays human is the thinking, the judgment, and the framing of the right problem.
-PMs, designers, and developers who forget this aren't using AI as a tool.
-They're outsourcing their craft.

 {% include eyebrow.html label="Phase 2" heading="Sketching before prompting: why the whiteboard still comes first" %}

 Before any code was generated, I sketched.